warrior-cultures-and-training

 Case Study: Military Application of Infiltration Scenarios

-The U.S. Navy SEALs’ “Hell Week” is a well-known example of extreme stress inoculation, but even routine training includes simulated infiltration.
+The U.S. Navy SEALs' "Hell Week" is a well-known example of extreme stress inoculation, but even routine training includes simulated infiltration.
 In one standard evolution, trainees navigate a mock enemy compound at night.
-They must disable a “silent alarm” (a motion sensor connected to a simulated alert system) and retrieve a classified document.
-Teams are graded on noise discipline, time elapsed, and decision accuracy.
+They must disable a "silent alarm" (a motion sensor connected to a simulated alert system) and retrieve a classified document from a guarded room.
+Teams are graded on noise discipline, time elapsed, and decision accuracy—for example, whether they chose to bypass a door that might be booby-trapped or forced entry.
 Debriefs following these evolutions have been linked to higher mission success rates in subsequent field exercises.

 Adapting Scenarios for Non-Military Professionals